2013 Hawija clashes: Attacks spread out

 Violent attacks grew in number and scope on 24 April, as protesters and insurgents forces attacked government installations and personnel across the country.
-In Suleiman Bek, north of the capital Baghdad, clashes left 7 gunmen and 5 policemen dead and 63 others injured, including at least 20 soldiers.
+In Sulaiman Bek, north of the capital Baghdad, clashes left 7 gunmen and 5 policemen dead and 63 others injured, including at least 20 soldiers.
 Helicopters belonging to the Iraqi Air Force were used to bomb several locations in and around the town, injuring 'dozens' of civilians, according to local officials.
 In addition, a bomb attack against a police patrol left an officer and 3 of his bodyguards dead and wounded another.
-Following the clashes in Suleiman Bek the Iraqi Army withdrew from the town, with an Iraqi Army officer claiming the move was to allow for civilians to leave the town before the army began a counter-offensive.
+Following the clashes in Sulaiman Bek the Iraqi Army withdrew from the town, with an Iraqi Army officer claiming the move was to allow for civilians to leave the town before the army began a counter-offensive.
 A shooting in nearby Tuz Khormato killed one policeman and seven insurgents, while another three officers were injured.

 A roadside bomb killed two soldiers and injured five others in Baiji, where clashes later claimed 19 casualties, though government officials did not specify how many were killed and how many wounded in the fighting.
 Sunni tribesmen reportedly blocked the roads going into Qara Tappah, 120 km northeast of Baghdad.
 After Iraqi Army units came in to clear the barricades, fighting broke out in which 7 soldiers and 15 gunmen were reported killed.
 In Mosul three gunmen were killed while attacking a checkpoint, while various shootings left a policeman and a soldier dead, and another officer and a doctor wounded.
 Continued clashes in and around Hawija killed a total of 12 security personnel and attackers.
 Unidentified gunmen attacked a Sahwa militia checkpoint in Khales, killing four militiamen and injuring a civilian.
 In the eastern Baghdad district of Al-Husseiniyah, a car bomb was detonated near a mobile phone market, killing at least 8 civilians and injuring 21 others.
 Another car bombing killed three and wounded seven in Tarmiyah, north of the capital.
 Three police officers were wounded in an ambush near Fallujah, while mortar fire injured three civilians inside the city.
 A rocket attack in Tikrit killed one soldier and wounded two others.
 Meanwhile, anti-government protesters near Ramadi released two soldiers that had been captured the previous day.
 The Iraqi government announced a commission to investigate the previous day's incidents, that is to be led by Deputy Prime Minister Saleh al-Mutlaq.

 On 25 April violence appeared to escalate, as Prime Minister al-Maliki appeared on national TV and read a statement, warning of sectarian war and blaming "remnants of Baath Party" for the recent events.
 Heavy fighting broke out in the western parts of Mosul, where insurgents used mosque loudspeakers to urge fellow Sunnis to join the fight, before overrunning a police compound and taking 17 hostages.
 At least 31 unidentified gunmen and 15 policemen were reported killed in the fighting, which lasted throughout the day and forced residents to hide in their homes until the late evening, when the government forces retook control.